Plants vs. Zombies 2: Release

 The game was first expected to launch on iOS on July 18, 2013.
 On June 26, it was announced that the game was delayed until later in the summer on the game's official Twitter account.
 The game soft-launched in Australian and New Zealand App Stores on July 9 to test server capacity.
 It launched worldwide on iOS on August 15, and within 5 days it topped the free app charts in 137 countries.
 On September 12, PopCap Games soft-launched the game for Android in China in Baidu AppSearch and announced that it would be coming to Google Play worldwide later in the year.
 On October 2, the game soft-launched on the Australian and New Zealand Google Play stores.

 Chinese version

 Shortly after its release, a Chinese-exclusive version of Plants vs. Zombies 2 was released.
 It contains several plants, zombies, worlds, and game modes not present in international releases.
-In September 2013, Talkweb Games, who had previously operated the Chinese versions of Plants vs. Zombies, Bejeweled, and Zuma, would become the operators of Plants vs. Zombies 2.
+In September 2013, Talkweb Games, who had previously operated the Chinese versions of Plants vs. Zombies, Bejeweled, and Zuma, became the operators of Plants vs. Zombies 2.
 An agreement between Talkweb and EA made the former the "Chinese mainland operating agency" of both Plants vs. Zombies 2 and Bejeweled Blitz.
 As their operator, Talkweb gains 25% of the total revenue made from both games.

 In addition to the main Chinese version, a port created by Tencent was also made.
 The company had previously worked on Plants vs. Zombies: Great Wall Edition, a version of the first installment adapted for Chinese audiences.